Guide for Canadians Buying Property in Mexico

 Transaction costs

-When converting large sums of money for property transactions, even a small change in the exchange rate can significantly impact the total cost.
+When converting large sums of money for property transactions, even a tiny change in the exchange rate can significantly impact the total cost.
 Additionally, financial institutions may charge fees for currency conversion, which can add to the overall expense.

 Ongoing expenses